UPDATE: Swedish Law and Legal Materials

 There are reporting services of cases from the Courts of Appeal and the Supreme Court.
-Reports of cases from the Supreme Court are published in the journal: Nytt juridiskt arkiv: Avd.
-I. The journal has been published by the publisher Norstedt (now Wolters Kluwer) since 1874.
-Cases from the Supreme Court are also available on the website of the Court since 2012.
-A selection of cases from the Courts of Appeal is published in Rättsfall från hovrätterna (RH, 1980- ).
+Reports of cases from the Supreme Court are published in the journal Nytt Juridiskt Arkiv: Avd.
+I. The journal has been published by the publisher Norstedts Juridik since 1874.
+Cases from the Supreme Court are also available on the website of the Court since 2003.
+A selection of cases from the Courts of Appeal is published in Rättsfall Från Hovrätterna (RH, 1980- ).
 The latter cases are not considered as precedents, but they can nevertheless be of guidance to the district courts.
-A general description of the Swedish Judiciary is available in English at the website of the Swedish Courts, (Sveriges Domstolar).
-There are no official translations of cases from Swedish courts.
+A general description of the Swedish Judiciary is available on the website of the Swedish Courts (Sveriges Domstolar).
+There are no official translations of cases from Swedish courts; however, the supreme courts are currently in the process of translating their websites into English, including translation of a selection of cases.

 There are 12 administrative courts (Förvaltningsrätt).
 Four of them are also Migration Courts.
 As with the district courts, the reports are available at the archives of the court, or (for a selection of cases) through online subscription services.
 There are four Administrative Courts of Appeal (Kammarrätt), the one in Stockholm also serving as the Migration Court of Appeal, and one Supreme Administrative Court (Högsta Förvaltningsdomstolen, formerly Regeringsrätten).
 There are no longer any official publications for the administrative courts of appeal (although the newer ones are often available online), except for the cases of the Migration Court of Appeal which are published in Migrationsöverdomstolen: praxis.
 The case law of the Supreme Administrative Court (Högsta Förvaltningsdomstolen) is published in Högsta förvaltningsdomstolens årsbok (HFD/RÅ) and also available on its website since 2008.
 For a case to be reviewed by the Supreme Court, the Court must first grant a leave to appeal, while in the lower appellate courts a leave to appeal is required only in some types of cases.